crt26/pqc-evaluation-tools/README.md

 There are two sets of automated testing that can be done using these tools:

 - PQC performance benchmarking using Liboqs
-- PQC integration into TLS performance benchmarking using OQS-Provider
+- PQC integration into TLS 1.3 performance benchmarking using OQS-Provider

 The testing tools can be found within the `scripts/test-scripts` directory and are fully automated.
 The tools allow multiple machines to be tested, with results being assigned a number set at the beginning of the test.
 The testing scripts are as follows:

 ### Liboqs Performance Testing

-This script automates the CPU and memory performance benchmarking of various PQC algorithms included in the liboqs library.
+This script automates the CPU and memory performance benchmarking of various PQC algorithms included in the Liboqs library.
 It generates and records comprehensive metrics which can help in analysing the performance of these algorithms.

 The test script can be executed using the following command:
 ```